9QIX/HTB-SOCAnalystPrerequisites/I. Linux Fundamentals/III. Workflow/VII. Regular Expressions.md

 - `|` : Also called the OR operator and shows results when one of the two expressions matches.

 - `.*` : Also called the AND operator and displays results only if both expressions match.

+### OR Operator Example:

+- `grep -E "(my|false)" /etc/passwd`

+  In this case, you are searching for lines in `/etc/passwd` that contain either "my" or "false".
+Since at least one of these patterns occurs in each of the three lines, all three lines are displayed.

+### AND Operator Example:

+- `grep -E "(my.*false)" /etc/passwd`

+  Here, you are searching for lines that contain both "my" and "false".
+The line containing "mysql" is the only one that satisfies this condition, so only that line is displayed.

+### Simplified Example using Two Separate grep Commands:

+- `grep -E "my" /etc/passwd | grep -E "false"`

+  This achieves the same result as the AND operator example.
+The first `grep` command filters lines containing "my", and then the second `grep` command filters lines containing "false" from the output of the first command.
+The result is the same line containing "mysql".

+## Regular Expressions Practice

+Let's practice regular expressions using the `/etc/ssh/sshd_config` file on the Pwnbox instance.

 1. Show all lines that do not contain the `#` character.